millierni/archlinux-zfs/README.md

         if (( nbUpdates > 1 )); then
           echo "There are $nbUpdates packages available to update..." pacman -Qu
-          read -p "Do you want to create snapshots before updating? (y/n) " answer if [[ "$answer" =~ ^[Yy]$ ]]; then
+          read -rp "Do you want to create snapshots before updating? (y/n) " answer if [[ "$answer" =~ ^[Yy]$ ]]; then
             # Create snapshots
             sudo zfs snapshot rpool/ROOT/archlinux@$(date +%Y-%m-%d-%H:%M:%S)